FOREX-Dollar heads for biggest weekly gain since February

 U.S. consumer price index (CPI) inflation cooled to 4.9% year-on-year in April, data showed this week.
 On Thursday, data showed that weekly jobless claims rose more than expected, in the latest sign of a slowing employment market.

-Many analysts expect the Federal Reserve to hold interest rates at the 5% to 5.25% level it raised them to last week.
+Many analysts expect the Federal Reserve to hold interest rates at the 5%-5.25% level it raised them to last week.

 The Bank of England hiked rates by 25 basis points to 4.5% on Thursday.
 Data on Friday showed the British economy grew 0.1% in the first quarter.